 It is for schools to implement the principles at a local level whilst at the same time considering the potential impact written feedback policies can have on teacher workload.
+See Appendix 1 for schools local expectations relating to implementing feedback.

-5.6 Professional Development for feedback delivery
+5.4 Professional Development for feedback delivery

-School leaders should consider how to maximise teacher professional development in supporting them to deliver effective feedback and avoid approaches that increase teacher workload without providing pupils with the necessary information to improve performance.
+School leaders should consider how to maximise teacher professional development in supporting them to deliver effective feedback and avoid approaches that increase teacher workload without providing pupils with the necessary information to improve performance

-6. Summative Assessments
+6.0 Summative Assessments

-6.1.
-Core Assessments
+6.1 Core Assessments

-6.1.1.
-Reading
+6.1.1 Reading

 Summative assessment of reading from years 2 - 6 is made using National Test Style Standardised Assessments (NTS), once per term.
 Pupils are assessed as working below the expected standard, working at the expected standard or working at greater depth.
-Pupils in year 1 are assessed using the NTS Standardised test in the Summer term only.
-At the end of Autumn and Spring terms, teachers make summative assessments of reading based on year 1 pupil's phonics acquisition, guided reading and individual reading outcomes.
-In the Summer Term, Pupils in years 2 are assessed against the KS1 framework for reading informed by the NTS assessments and teacher judgement.
+Pupils in year 1 are assessed using the NTS Standardised test in the summer term only.
+At the end of autumn and spring terms, teachers make summative assessments of reading based on year 1 pupil's phonics acquisition, guided reading and individual reading outcomes.
 Pupils in year 6 are assessed using Standard Assessment Tests (SATs).
-Outcomes for pupils in years 2 and 6 are reported and published in line with Department for Education assessment arrangements.
+Outcomes for pupils in year 6 are reported and published in line with Department for Education assessment arrangements.

-6.1.2.
-Writing
+6.1.2 Writing

 Summative assessments of writing in years 1 to 6 are reported termly using teacher assessment.
 Assessment is made using several pieces of writing across a range of genres and is reported as either working below the expected standard, working at the expected standard or working at greater depth.
-Teachers consider the National Teacher assessment Framework for KS1 and KS2 when making a judgement.
+Teachers consider the National Teacher Assessment Framework for KS1 and KS2 when making a judgement.
 All teacher judgements are based on whether the pupil is on track to meet the expected standard at the end of their current Key Stage.

-6.1.3.
-Maths
+6.1.3 Maths

 Summative assessments of maths from years 2 - 6 are made using National Test Style Standardised Assessments (NTS), once per term.
 Pupils are assessed as working below the expected standard, working at the expected standard or working at greater depth.
-Pupils in year 1 are assessed using the NTS Standardised test in the Summer term only.
+Pupils in year 1 are assessed using the NTS Standardised test in the summer term only.

-At the end of Autumn and Spring terms, teachers make an end of term assessment of maths based on outcomes from formative assessments.
+At the end of autumn and spring terms, teachers make an end of term assessment of year 1 maths based on outcomes from formative assessments.

-In the Summer Term, Pupils in year 2 are assessed against the KS1 framework for maths informed by the NTS assessments and teacher judgement.
-Pupils in year 6 are assessed using Standard Assessment Tests (SATs).
-Outcomes for pupils in years 2 and 6 are reported and published in line with Department for Education assessment arrangements.
+In the Summer Term, pupils in year 6 are assessed using Standard Assessment Tests (SATs).
+Outcomes for pupils in year 6 are reported and published in line with Department for Education Assessment Arrangements.
 The multiplication tables check (MTC) is administered to year 4 pupils during the summer term and results are reported to parents by individual schools.
 There is no pass mark for this check.

-6.1.4.
-Science
+6.1.4 Science

-Assessment of science considers whether the child is on track to meet the expected standard for their key stage as set out in the National Teacher assessment Framework for KS1 and KS2.
+Assessment of science considers whether the child is on track to meet the expected standard for their key stage as set out in the National Teacher Assessment Framework for KS1 and KS2.
 Assessment throughout each key stage is reported as either working below the expected standard or working at the expected standard.
-A Summative assessment is made at the end of each academic year and judgements are reported nationally at the end of years 2 and 6.
+A summative assessment is made at the end of each academic year and judgements are reported nationally at the end of year 6.

-6.2.
-Foundation Subjects
+6.2 Foundation Subjects